Realism and the Inequivalence of the Two Quantum Pictures: Introduction

 In the Heisenberg picture of unitary quantum mechanics, physical systems are described in a fully local and separable way, as shown by Deutsch and Hayden at the turn of the millennium~\cite{deutsch2000information}.
 This formulation resolves the apparent nonlocality in quantum teleportation and superdense coding, and accounts for a truly local branching, which underlies a local explanation of Bell violations.
 None of this has a counterpart in the Schrödinger picture, yet it is routinely asserted that the two pictures are equivalent. \emph{They are not}.

 In the Schrödinger picture, the universe is described by a time-evolving wavefunction.
 In the Heisenberg picture, it is instead described by time-evolving local generators of the algebra of observables.
-These two structures are not isomorphic~\cite{timpson2005nonlocality}, and therefore, the stories told in each picture cannot be put in one-to-one correspondence.
+Previous work has noted that distinct Heisenberg-descriptor assignments correspond to the same Schrödinger state~\cite{timpson2005nonlocality, wallacetimpson07, raymond2021local, bedard2021cost}.
+This many-to-one correspondence cannot be dismissed as a mere representational redundancy.
+Rather, it means that the stories told in each picture are not in one-to-one correspondence.
 The Heisenberg description is richer, and it surjects onto the more restricted and observation-driven wave function of the Schrödinger picture.
 Thus under \emph{scientific realism}, which posits the existence of a real world and considers theories as attempts to describe it, the two pictures are inequivalent.
-In particular, they cannot both hold true.

 Dirac~\cite{dirac1964foundations, dirac1965quantum} pointed out the inequivalence between the two pictures, declaring: “\emph{The Heisenberg picture is a good picture, the Schrödinger picture is a bad picture, and the two pictures are not equivalent.}” While I share this conclusion, Dirac was concerned with quantum electrodynamics, where for certain Hamiltonians, the Schrödinger picture admits no solution, not even approximate ones, and not even for the vacuum state.
 My argument, by contrast, does not involve quantum electrodynamics.
 A modest network of qubits suffices to expose the conceptual gap.